MAKOTM ROBOTIC-ARM ASSISTED SURGERY

-MAKOplasty is a robotic arm assisted procedure that is used to perform full hip or knee replacement or partial knee resurfacing, in addition to joint resurfacing.
-MAKOplasty is supported by the RIO (Robotic Arm Interactive Orthopedic System), and was designed to help patients who suffer from degenerative joint diseases.
+Mako Technology is a robotic arm assisted procedure that is used to perform full hip or knee replacement or partial knee resurfacing, in addition to joint resurfacing.
+This technology was designed to help patients who suffer from degenerative joint diseases.

-The MAKO procedure enables Community Hospital surgeons to reach a new level of precision using the latest technology.
-The RIO robotic arm provides surgeons with a 3-D model to help prepare them for the upcoming surgery, and enables them to plan the placement of the knee or hip implants prior to surgery.
+The procedure enables Community Hospital surgeons to reach a new level of precision using the latest technology.
+The Mako Technology provides surgeons with a 3-D model to help prepare them for the upcoming surgery, and enables them to plan the placement of the knee or hip implants prior to surgery.

 Malcom's MAKO Story

-A recent clinical study has found that 89% of patients who have undergone a uni-compartmental knee arthroscopy procedure (such as MAKOplasty®) are “very satisfied” or “satisfied” at two years after the procedure.
+A recent clinical study has found that 89% of patients who have undergone a uni-compartmental knee arthroscopy procedure are “very satisfied” or “satisfied” at two years after the procedure.

 The 3D model of your hip or knee is used to pre-plan to the surgery and provide your surgeon an unparalleled level of accuracy in performing a total hip replacement or partial knee replacement.